EAS-DSD/fpga-stitching/README.md

 	make sea_of_gates_fabrics

-## 2. Fabric Stitching with Custom Placement and Custom Routing TODO
+## 2. Fabric Stitching with Custom Placement

 Invoke the `nix-shell` from within the OpenLane 2 repo.